System Design Interview Tips

 - Example: QPS for 10M posts/day -> 1e7/1e5 = 100 posts/sec

-- Connect your system design and technical decisions to the requirements and numbers.
+- Connect your system design and technical choices to the requirements.

 - Take notes.
-Your interviewer might not write feedback immediately and could forget key points.
+Your interviewer might not write feedback immediately and could forget something.

 - Your biggest enemy might not be your technical skills, but time management.
 You only get around 35 minutes, so use them wisely.

 - Practice with someone who interviews at Big Tech.
 You’ll get relevant evaluation and targeted feedback.
-I personally used HelloInterview for mock system design, behavioral, and coding interviews and was happy with the experience.
-Use my referral link for 20% off your first mock interview.
+I used HelloInterview for mock system design, behavioral, and coding interviews and was pleased with the experience.
+Use my referral link for 20% discount on your first mock interview.

 Good luck!